Monoidal Bousfield Localizations and Algebras over Operads: Preservation of Commutative Monoids

-\begin{itemize} \item For positive symmetric spectra, positive orthogonal spectra, or $\mathbb{S}$-modules, $QCom$ is $E_\infty$ and any monoidal Bousfield localization preserves strict commutative ring spectra. \item For positive $G$-equivariant orthogonal spectra, $QCom$ is $E_\infty^G$ and any monoidal Bousfield localization preserves strict commutative equivariant ring spectra. \end{itemize} \end{theorem}
+\begin{itemize} \item For positive (flat) symmetric spectra, positive (flat) orthogonal spectra, or $\mathbb{S}$-modules, $QCom$ is $E_\infty$ and any monoidal Bousfield localization preserves strict commutative ring spectra. \item For positive (flat) $G$-equivariant orthogonal spectra, $QCom$ is $E_\infty^G$ and any monoidal Bousfield localization preserves strict commutative equivariant ring spectra. \end{itemize} \end{theorem}

 \begin{proof} Let $E$ be a commutative monoid, so in particular $E$ is a $QCom$ algebra via the map $QCom \to Com$.
 Because $QCom$ is $\Sigma$-cofibrant, $QCom$-algebras in both $\M$ and $L_\C(\M)$ inherit semi-model structures, so Corollary \ref{cor:loc-pres-alg-for-semi} implies $L_\C(E)$ is weakly equivalent to some $QCom$-algebra $E_Q$.
 The rectification axiom in $L_\C(\M)$ now implies $E_Q$ is weakly equivalent to a commutative monoid $\hat{E}$. \end{proof}